Categories

 CONFIGURE NAV APP

-XCsoar (Android/iOS)
+XCSoar (Android/iOS)

 1.In the app, select TCP Client mode, TCP port 8880. press START button, Web Server OK and TCP Server OK should appear in log.
 If not, some of the ports are busy – change 5555 to 5556 for example, or 8880 to 8881.
 Press SYNC IP again, then START.